Damoxy/NIUK_FC_Tournix/README.md

 - Imports use absolute paths from project root
 - Player names are normalized to lowercase for consistency
 - Cache files are temporary and cleared on app restart
+- The roast feature is for entertainment only—no player names are sent to the AI model